Meet Defects Drummer Harry Jennings | TEN OF CLUBS

 What about new music?

-We’re always working on new music, all the time.
-We have some great new stuff in the works.
-We’ve got a new single and video coming very, very soon.
-It's a track we’ve been playing at live shows for the last couple of months - it’s been getting a great reaction - so it was a no-brainer to get it out to everyone ASAP.
-We’re excited to bring this one to life with a video that reflects the meaning behind the song.
+It's a track we’ve been playing at live shows for the last couple of months.
+It’s been getting a great reaction.
+It was a no-brainer to get it out to everyone ASAP.
+We’re excited to bring this one to life with a video that reflects the meaning of the song.

 Thanks for making time to talk with us today.
 Any final words?